pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ## Cache Size (optional)

-`cacheSize` controls how much cache a pipeline worker uses.
+`cache_size` controls how much cache a pipeline worker uses.
 In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.